thecsw/komi/README.md

 ## Operations

-Pools support waiting (blocking) until the pool has no jobs waiting for completion with `pool.Wait()`, which will poll the number of waiting jobs with a delay set by `WithWaitingDelay(delay time.Duration)` (see below).
+Pools support waiting (blocking) until the pool has no jobs waiting for completion with `pool.Wait()`.

-Some other quality of life operations are provided,
+Some other quality of life operations are also provided,

 - `Submit(v)` will submit job `v` to be performed by the pool.
 - `Close()` will close the pool if and only if it's disconnected or the parent-most pool.